 Meet the Woman who can Tell you Everything About Getting your Business into a Shopping Mall

-Posted on March 2nd, 2016
+Updated on 2 March 2016

-Despite the rise of ecommerce globally, statistics show that the majority of South African shoppers continue to shop in brick and mortar stores.
+Despite the rise of e-commerce globally, statistics show that the majority of South African shoppers continue to shop in brick-and-mortar stores.

 While in countries like the United Kingdom, about 15% of retail turnover is spent online, in South Africa the figure still stands at just over 1%.